-During the March-April 2020 meltdown, Warren Buffet’s Berkshire Hathaway, the most expensive publicly-traded stock, sold its stake in the U.S. airline industry – a move that left people wondering if the airline industry is still worth it.
-As it turned out, Buffet’s intention was to diversify its investments as the company focused on Japan’s trading houses, while leaving the airline industry.
-However, the airlines bounced back, most of them up over 100% since the lows in 2020.
+During the March-April 2020 meltdown, Warren Buffet’s Berkshire Hathaway, the most expensive publicly traded stock, sold its stake in the U.S. airline industry – a move that left people wondering if the airline industry is still a worthwhile investment.
+As it turned out, Buffet’s intention was to diversify its investments: the company focused on Japan’s trading houses while leaving the airline industry.
+However, the airlines bounced back several months later.

 What Are the Trading Hours for Airline Shares?

 Most of the companies listed in this article are traded on the North American market.
 Therefore, the regular hours when the market is open are from 9:30 A.M. to 4:00 P.M.
 (ET).

 How to Trade and Invest in Airline Shares?